-In your diligent efforts to help your organization achieve its goals, you probably work continually to find the best methods of performing internal audits (IA).
+In your diligent efforts to help your organization achieve its goals, you probably work continually to find the best methods of performing internal audits.
 Your concerted efforts—along with your IT team, executive staff and departmental managers—in improving the internal auditing process can help to shape the future of your company.

 Over the past 10 to 15 years, many companies have chosen to outsource or co-source their internal audits to help reduce some of the professional stress that accompanies an in-depth and informative internal audit.
-You may find yourself wondering how you will coordinate your upcoming IA when your everyone on your auditing team has a full desk and little time to step away.
+You may find yourself wondering how you will coordinate your upcoming internal audit when your everyone on your auditing team has a full desk and little time to step away.

 Perhaps an outsourced or co-sourced internal audit is the right choice for your organization.
 Take a few moments to learn more about both of these professional options to see how each might work for your organization, and ultimately, which might give you the best results.

-Even if you have directed several internal audits over the years, there are times when this process is simply too overwhelming for your inundated go-to in-house IA team.
+Even if you have directed several internal audits over the years, there are times when this process is simply too overwhelming for your inundated go-to in-house auditing team.
 Sometimes you need reinforcements to step in without missing a beat, or perhaps you want to streamline your processes and need the fresh perspective of experienced auditing professionals outside of your organization.

 Either way—and for any other reason you might need an outside professional resource—outsourcing or co-sourcing might be just what your organization needs for your upcoming internal audit.

 Outsourcing can help out by taking on many key aspects of your upcoming audit.
-Respected IA professionals perform these tasks daily, which makes it easier to perform the necessary steps of an audit, and further to identify underlying issues to course-correct, as quickly as possible.
+Respected auditing professionals perform these tasks daily, which makes it easier to perform the necessary steps of an audit, and further to identify underlying issues to course-correct, as quickly as possible.

 - Greater assurance and risk coverage.